slviajero/tinybasic/MANUAL.md

 INPUT &16, A\$

 reads the string A\$ from the file.
-INPUT can have comma seperated arguments and reads comma separated data from BASIC 2.0 on.
+INPUT can have comma separated arguments and reads comma separated data from BASIC 2.0 on.

-I/O operations ususally report no errors on the console and keep the the program running if an error occurs.
+I/O operations usually report no errors on the console and keep the the program running if an error occurs.
 The variable @S contains the error status of the operation. @S has to be reset explicitly before using it because it remembers and error status of previous operations and is never reset by the interpreter.
 Example:

 @S=0